Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

 \subsection{Related Benchmark Studies}

-In this section, we provide an overview of studies published in the field of \ac{CSL}, which focus on benchmarking the performance of existing causal discovery techniques.
-We highlight the difference between our study and previous benchmarking studies based on identified research gaps, which have not been adressed by previous research in the field of causal discovery.\\
+In this section, we provide an overview of studies, which focus on benchmarking the performance of existing causal discovery techniques.
+We also highlight key differences in our study based on the identified research gaps.\\

-Table \ref{tab:relatedBenchmarks} shows that none of the nine studies explores the quality of the estimated graphical structures on non-identifiable nonlinear patterns.
-The main contributions of \shortcite{BNS_CausalAssembly} and \shortcite{BNS_CIPCAD} are semi-synthetic data generating frameworks, which use domain expertise from the production sector in order to simulate realistic causal patterns.

-Thus, the studies provide insights about the expected performance of structure learning models in settings similar to real-life production scenarios.
-However, the simulation frameworks do not explicitly incorporate non-identifiable components, despite the fact that real-life settings may not comply with the strict identifiability assumptions of \ac{CSL} from observational data.
-For this reason, in our study we formulate non-identifiable causal patterns, the algebraic formulation of which is inspired by real-world processes, as we detail in Section \ref{subsec:erimentalfactors}.\\